sauravgaursmith/ng2-emojify/README.md

     /* initialize the customEmotionCss value */
      customEmotionCss = emotionCss;      // <---------------- like it.

-    /* Mandatory to keep in constructor */

     /* ***************************************************************************
      *  @ CustomEmotion
-     * `imageId` - This is the id which will be used to convert into emoji.
+     * `emojiId` - This is the id which will be used to convert into emoji.
-     * `imageUrl` - This is the path to that image/gif which is to be used as emoji.
+     * `emojiUrl` - This is the path to that image/gif which is to be used as emoji.
      * `title` - This is the `title` to be shown as `tooltip`.
      * *************************************************************************** */

     this.customEmotion.AddCustomEmotions([
       {
-        imageId: 'myemojiId',
+        emojiId: 'myemojiId',
-        imageUrl: 'assets/gif/my-emoji.jpg',
+        emojiUrl: 'assets/emoji/my-emoji.jpg',
         title: 'My Emoji'
       }
     ]);
-}

   /* ********************************************************************************
      *  @ Emotion